 - 1. Announcements or changes made prior to pulls pre-empt information previously published. - 2. \$0.00 entry fee per class. - 3.
 All entries to enter at NE gate off Route 30. - 4.
 Pit fee \$25.00 per person. - 5.
 SAFETY IS OUR FIRST PRIORITY.
 No riders or reckless driving permitted. - 6.
 Drivers MUST be 16 years of age.
 Those under 18 years of age must have written parental/guardian consent. - 7.
 ISP rules and regulations will govern this event. - 8.
 All trucks must be on grounds and registered by 5 p.m.-No exceptions. - 9.
 All entries can enter after 1:30 p.m.
 Quiet Please! - 10.
 To eliminate traffic congestion, only vehicles hauling or participating will be allowed in pit area.
 Please cooperate! - 11.
-Harassment of officials will be grounds for disqualification. - 12.
-NO spectators standing at the south end or elsewhere on the track. - 13.
-Alcohol is not allowed on the fairgrounds. - 14.
+Park in assigned locations as indicated by pit crew. - 12.
+Harassment of officials will be grounds for disqualification. - 13.
+NO spectators standing at the south end or elsewhere on the track. - 14.
+Alcohol is not allowed on the fairgrounds. - 15.
 Any pullers with alcoholic beverages will be disqualified, will forfeit entry fees and premiums, and be removed from the grounds.
-Any spectators with alcoholic beverages will be asked to leave the grounds. - 15.
+Any spectators with alcoholic beverages will be asked to leave the grounds. - 16.
 Motorized vehicles (ATVs, UTVs, golf carts, etc.) must stay in the pit area.
 These vehicles are NOT allowed across the track into the general fairgrounds.